How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Using HT(s) for the node also makes it very portable.
 With a small battery pack and wifi hotspot the node could be used anywhere.
 HTs don't need a separate antenna, duplexer or coax cables, and have lower power options than mobile radios.
 An HT transmitting Low power is usually plenty of power to cover within 1-2 miles, or up to 10 miles on higher power with a better antenna.

 It's simple, practical, and cost-effective to use HTs for node radios.
 Retevis and TYT radios use the same speaker/mic pinouts as Kenwood HTs and are easy to connect, with no resistors or other components needed.
 This is a nice option if you already have some old HTs sitting around.
-This article focuses on the Retevis RT85 HTs because they are only $50 for a pair new, look nice, are compact and work well, but any other HTs can be used.
-An advantage of using a Full-Duplex HT such as an FT-530 is the node only needs one HT instead of 2, but unless you have multiple full-duplex HTs it makes more sense to use a couple of cheap simple HTs for the node radios and then use your nice FT-470, FT-530, FT-51R, TH-D72A, IC-W32A, etc. to talk to the node.
+This article focuses on the Retevis RT85 HTs because they are less than $50 for a pair new, look nice, are compact and work well, but any other HTs can be used.
+An advantage of using a Full-Duplex HT such as an FT-530 is the node only needs one HT instead of 2, but unless you have multiple full-duplex HTs it makes more sense to use a couple of cheap simple HTs for the node radios and then use your nice FT-470, FT-530, FT-51R, TH-D72A, IC-W32A, DJ-G5, DJ-G7, etc. to talk to the node.
 (See this Demo Video & Shootout with an ANF101 and 7 Cross-Band Full-Duplex Radios.)

 Node Components

 1. A computing device.
-This can be a Raspberry Pi, any Intel/AMD PC or Mini/Micro/Thin-Client PC, or a "cloud" Linux server such as a linode.com VM.
+This can be a Raspberry Pi, any Intel/AMD PC or Mini/Thin-Client PC, or a "cloud" Linux server such as a linode.com VM.
 In the case of a cloud server an RTCM interface can be used which connects to a router and then to your radio (but which cost almost $300).
-RPis, the Dell Wyse 3040 and some other Micro PCs use only about 5 Watts of power.
+RPis, the Dell Wyse 3040 and some other mini PCs use only about 5 Watts of power.

 4. Last, some other radio is needed to then talk to the node with.
 It could be an HT, mobile rig or base rig.
 With cross-band full-duplex the node radio could for example Tx on ~431 MHz and Rx on ~147 MHz, and your other radio would Rx on ~431 and Tx on ~147.

 *There are also radio-less nodes, which use just a speaker and mic, but don't give you the flexibility of being able to walk around your yard or neighborhood with an HT.
-A VOIP phone can also be used as a radio-less node by setting it up with a standalone MiniPC or cloud VM running ASL (to key up dial *99 and then # to unkey), or smartphone apps such as DVSwitch Mobile, DroidStar, RepeaterPhone or Transceive can connect to an ASL cloud server over IAX.

 There are many cross-band full-duplex HTs and mobiles that are easy to find used for ~$150 or so.
 The node radio does not need to support full-duplex because separate HTs can easily be used eg. one for Rx on 70cm and one for Tx on 2m, but for other radios cross-band full-duplex is a very nice feature.